BA (Hons) (NFQ Level 8) OR BSc (Hons) NFQ Level 8)

 Why is this course for me?

-German is the most widely spoken first language in Europe, and, in economic terms, Germany’s strength is undisputed.
+German is one of the most widely spoken first language in Europe, and, in economic terms, Germany’s strength is undisputed.
 Studying German, therefore, offers an array of cultural and business opportunities.
 Our teaching involves not only the language, but also the arts and culture of the German speaking countries, equipping graduates with valuable intercultural understanding and key transferable skills.

 Career & Graduate Study Opportunities